-Puramboke land: the Puramboke lands need to be identified after the construction is complete.
+Puramboke land: The Puramboke lands need to be identified after the construction is complete.
 It is estimated that considerable area will be available along the road ROW without creating any road safety issues.
 This will be available in patches only.
 The EO will be responsible for this work.
 This cannot be identified at this juncture because of the non-availability of legal Right of Way and the Contractors final choice of alignment based on the practical difficulties in running the equipment and machineries.
 The area could be useful for tree planting as well as parking areas and servicing areas.
 For making an estimate a maximum of one hectare of Puramboke land is considered per Link.

-Oxbow land The KSTP II oxbow lands are identified in the EIA report as well as the strip plan where realignment takes place.
-There is only one type C oxbow land in Link 69 as indicated in the table.
-The length is 120m.
-For all other KSTP II links, this is being worked out.
+Oxbow land The KSTP II Oxbow lands are identified in the EIA report as well as the strip plan where realignment takes place.
+There is only two type C oxbow land in Link 68 as indicated in the table.
+One is at km 3+800 at Mandur and another is at km 3+970 at Ramapuram and length of the realignment is 80m and 70m respectively.